ballerkobe808/invest/README - 1 FINDING-RESEARCH PROPERTIES.md

 - Look up rents in the area using Rentometer.com, Craigslist and Hotpads
 - Find the property tax records (Zillow or County's tax site)
 - Find the areas desirability (NeighborhoodScout.com, Walkscore.com)
 - Find insurance prices Email/call my insurance agent (allstate, etc) with the property address and asking for the largest deductable/smallest monthly payment.
-Or Google "investor homeowner’s insurance Atlanta", read the reviews and call the highest reviewed one.
+Or Google "investor homeowners insurance Atlanta", read the reviews and call the highest reviewed one.
 - Find a local Realtor/Property Manager and speak to them (Look them up on Yelp)
 - Look up a record of past permits online (County's site)